keeganmilsten/cpts484/README.md

 1. Use this in Chrome
 2. Add "https://keeganmilsten.github.io/cpts484/" to `Allowed to play sound` in [Chrome's Sound Settings]("chrome://settings/content/sound").

+# Guide to Using Github Pages to Create a PWA:
-# Github page as a PWA template
+## Github page as a PWA template

 This is a bare-bones example on how to turn an `index.html` document on GitHub and hosted as a GitHub Page into an installable Progressive Web App with offline caching.